2016 24 Hours of Nürburgring

 The 2016 ADAC Zurich 24 Hours of Nürburgring was the 44th running of the 24 Hours of Nürburgring.
 It took place over 26–29 May 2016.

 The #4 AMG-Team Black Falcon won the race on a Mercedes-AMG GT3.

+The race was red-flagged for 4 hours on Saturday afternoon due to an unusual hailstorm storm that caused a series of crashes.